RaspAP/raspap-docs/docs/minwrite.md

 The `/var/tmp` directory is made available for programs that require temporary files or directories that are preserved between system reboots.
 Therefore, data stored in `/var/tmp` is more persistent than data in `/tmp`.
 In practice, however, few programs in common use with Raspberry Pi OS write to this directory so we can safely move it to RAM.

 #### Reboot
-A reboot is required for the above steps to take effect.
-Do this by executing `sudo reboot`.
+A reboot is required for the above steps to take effect: `sudo reboot`.

 ## Memory considerations
 The **minwrite** configuration migrates as much as possible from SD card storage to the `tmpfs` ramdisk.
 As a result, a concomitant increase in memory utilization is expected.
 To benchmark this, we can compare the change in memory usage on a Pi 3 Model B+ with 1GB of RAM with a typical RaspAP installation.